mcfly722/git-credential-cert/README.md

 ###### 3. Read existing credentials (GET):
 3.1. 💡 There are no required parameters<br>
 3.2. 💡 Store has no credential for required url<br>
-3.3. 💡 Cert for signature check and decryption does not exist<br>
+3.3. ✔ Cert for signature and decryption not found<br>
 3.4. 💡 Cert for signature check and decryption exist, but have no private key<br>
 3.5. 💡 Trying to add already existing url<br>
 3.6. 💡 Incorrect signature<br>